erricrr/pichMed-deployment/README.md

 ## How to Play

-This is a side-scrolling shooter game where you control a ship to defeat themed zombie enemies.
+A side-scrolling shooter game where you battle themed zombie enemies.
 The game features multiple levels with increasing difficulty and various themed enemies.

 **Note**: This game does not support touchscreen controls - keyboard only.